stranxik/dataflow-ai/documentation/pdf/README.en.md

 - Identification of image coordinates on the page

 ### 3. AI Analysis of Images Only
-- Semantic analysis of images via OpenAI API (GPT-4o or other multimodal model)
+- Semantic analysis of images via OpenAI API (GPT-4o)
 - Contextualization with surrounding text extracted around each image
 - Detailed description including image type, content, and significance